 NASHVILLE, Tenn.
-(TSU News Service) – Tennessee State University welcomed a historic incoming freshman class to campus on Wednesday.
+(TSU News Service) – Tennessee State University Friday welcomed first-year students during the 2018 freshman convocation.

-“Madam President, it is my pleasure to present these young people who have satisfied all the requirements for admission to Tennessee State University as freshmen and students with advance standing,” said Dr. John Cade, vice president for Enrollment and Student Success.
+“Madam President, it is my pleasure to present these young people who have satisfied all the requirements for admission to Tennessee State University as freshmen and students with advance standing,” Cade said.

-With each student holding a lighted candle symbolizing “knowledge and truth,” they took the TSU Freshman Pledge, administered by the Vice President for Academic Affairs Dr. Mark Hardy.
+With each student holding a lighted candle symbolizing “knowledge and truth,” they took the TSU Freshman Pledge, administered by the interim Vice President for Academic Affairs Dr. Alisa Mosley.

-Females were dressed in white and males in white shirt and blue pants, sporting a TSU-supplied blue tie.
+Females were dressed in white and males in white shirts and blue pants, sporting TSU-supplied blue ties.
 They pledged to commit themselves “to serious intellectual and cultural efforts” and to deport themselves “with honor and dignity to become better prepared to live a full and useful life in society.”

-Thomyonne Shannon, a math major from Nashville, said he took the pledge very seriously.
+Trinity Young, a math major from Indianapolis, said he took the pledge very seriously.

-“I am committed to being a very good student in all areas for as long as I am here,” Shannon said.
+“I am committed to being a very good student in all areas for as long as I am here,” Young said.

-In addition to student representatives, speakers at the convocation included Dr. Achintya Ray, chair of the Faculty Senate; and the President of the TSU National Alumni Association, Joni McReynolds.
+In addition to student representatives, speakers at the convocation included Joni McReynolds, president of the TSU National Alumni Association.